 |The Many Faces of Dream Theater, pt.1|

-The technically proficient guitar playing of John Petrucci, balls-to-the-wall drumming of Mike Portnoy, and thumping bass of John Myung have elevated Dream Theater to the upper echelons of contemporary heavy metal.
-While its lineup has continuously evolved, the Long Island-based quintet has consistently delivered sharp-edged music.
+The technically proficient guitar playing of John Petrucci, virtuoso talents of drummer of Mike Portnoy and rkeyboardist Jordan Rudess and calculated techniques of bassist John Myung have elevated Dream Theater rto the upper echelons of contemporary heavy metal.
+While its lineup has continuously evolved (Mike rMangini replaced Portnoy in 2011 following a much-publicized audition), the Boston-based quintet has rconsistently delivered sharp-edged music.
 Dream Theater is known for its high-energy concert rperformances.
 They have 12 albums, an EP, and various live CD's/DVD's - a stunning feat.
-However, the rband has become a topic of hot debate after each album, and the band-members can be very hit or miss at times, especially lead singer James LaBrie.
-Here is an evaluation of each album from best to worst.
+However, the rband has become a topic of hot debate after each album, rand the band-members can be very hit or miss rat times, especially the singing style of James LaBrie.
+Here is an evaluation of each album from best to rworst.
+Happy 30th, Dream Theater!!

 Metropolis Pt.
 2: Scenes from a Memory

 An intoxicating musical journey about a modern man haunted by a heinous crime, "Scenes from a Memory" is a triumph of musical storytelling